r00tarded/voter/README.md

   -v	enable verbose mode
 ````

-To run voter based on the upvote/downvote configuration in your config file:
+To run voter based on the subreddit and user configuration in your config file:

 ``$ ./voter -c yourconfig.json``